 A unique journey into the island’s remarkable culture & wildness

-The world’s fascination with Cuba has lasted for many generations, and for good reason.
-Cuba is a cultural hub, with a mix of descendants of indigenous people, European immigrants, and slaves, and its music and art draw on these diverse influences.
+The world’s fascination with Cuba has lasted for many generations and for good reason.
+Cuba is a cultural hub, with a mix of descendants from indigenous people, European immigrants, and slaves, and its music and art draw on these diverse influences.
 Lying close to the shores of the United States, it has at times been a Spanish colony, a client state of the U.S., a dictatorship, and, since the Cuban Revolution, oftentimes a U.S. adversary.
 Cuba has exerted an outsize influence on world history.
 Join us as we embark on a unique land-and-sea exploration that balances experiences in the country’s cultural centers with explorations of wild coastal sites.

 Meet Cuba: People-to-People